BertokMate1/WebTech2/README.md

 ## Available Scripts

-In the server directory, you can run:\
+In the server directory, you can run:
+### `node createUser.js`
-createUser.js to make a user in the database.
+ to make a user in the database.

 ### `npm start`